Parker Jotter: History

+In 1956, the company made the Jotter barrel smooth plastic and changed the clip to the "21" style.
+This clip used a reversed "V" rather than an inverted one and incorporated a ball on the clip for pocket retention.
+This clip remained in use for approximately two years.
+During the period this variation was in production a metal barrel end (or tip) was added in response to complaints that the early plastic tip broke from pressure.
+Barrels and caps were all interchangeable during this period.

+During this period (1956–1970) a Jotter was introduced with a substantially larger diameter barrel.
+This model was known as the "Industrial Jotter" as opposed to the standard diameter version known as the "Commercial Jotter".
+These industrial versions are seldom seen and can be recognized by the sharp taper at the end of the pen barrel.

+In 1957, the company launched the T-Ball refill, which contained reformulated ink and a textured tungsten carbide writing ball.
+One year later, the company added an arrow to replace the ball-clip design.
+The arrow has remained on all production Jotters since.

 Today's Jotters are similar to the popular "ruggedized" version that first came out in 1954 when Parker salesmen stood on the nylon barrel to show its durability.
 Production has continued at Parker's plant in Newhaven, England, after being transferred there from Janesville, Wisconsin, USA, in 1999.
 Parker closed its factory in England late in 2010 and production was moved to Nantes, France.
 Jotters are now imprinted with "Made in France".
-Additionally, some Parker products are produced under license in India and China for consumption in South and East Asia.
-Jotters from India are commonly found for sale on eBay.
-Chinese production models are now seen in the large office supply stores.
+Additionally, some Parker products are produced under license in India for consumption in India and are commonly found for sale on eBay.

 In April 2016 Parker significantly updated the line, introducing a new core range and premium range.
 Both feature metal barrels, in a variety of colours, named after London Underground stations.
 Both ranges feature a new clip with an updated arrow design, while the premium range complements this with more intricate designs on the cap portion of the pen.
 In 2017 the company introduced a set of four XL models, each of a 7% larger diameter and length using the standard Parker-style ballpoint refill.
 For a number of years, Parker has annually marketed a special set of Jotters, usually in different colors from the standard offerings.

+Appearances in media

+The Parker Jotter appeared in numerous films and television.

+A specially modified version of the Parker Jotter plays a role in the seventeenth James Bond film GoldenEye.
+This version of the pen was modified by Q to incorporate an explosive device which is armed and disarmed by clicking the plunger three times.
+Continuous arming, disarming, and rearming the pen by a character unaware of its explosive nature plays a major role in the film's climax.